littlehacker26/Residual_Memory_Transformer/README.md

   --dev_path    ## The path for validation data --test_path   ## The path for testing data --model_name_or_path    ## The path for the CLM models (GPT2)
-  --length_control      ## whether to add length control constraints, if --generated_len should be added in evaluation process
+  --length_control      ## whether to add length control constraints, if it is yes, --generated_len should be added in evaluation process
   --out_dir   ## the output directory to save the checkpoint.
   ```
   P.S.
 After training process is finished, the process will log the testing results, and output a result file with `csv` format.